Judge Temporarily Protects Abortion Access At Missouri Clinic

 The judge's decision means Missouri's only abortion provider will continue operating while he weighs Planned Parenthood's objections to the way state health officials have handled the organization's request for a new license.

-Planned parenthood officials and doctors were pleased with the judge's decision, but again warned that access to abortion in Missouri is in jeopardy.
+Planned Parenthood officials and doctors were pleased with the judge's decision, but again said that access to abortion in Missouri is in jeopardy.

 "Today's ruling gives doctors like me the ability to wake up tomorrow and continue providing safe, legal abortion in the last health center in the state that provides abortion care," said Dr. Colleen McNicholas, an OB-GYN and attending physician at the clinic.

-"For patients, that means for now, they can continue to make decisions about their bodies, lives, and future in their home state," she said.
+"For patients, that means for now, they can continue to make decisions about their bodies, lives and future in their home state," she said.

 In his ruling, the judge wrote that the dispute between state health officials and Planned Parenthood is essentially over whether the state can allow the organization's license to lapse.